-CG Code Guidelines Explanation 1.
-The company should appoint an external consultant to set guidelines and provide recommendations for a board assessment at least once every three (3) years.
+CG Code Guidelines Explanation The company should appoint an external consultant to set guidelines and provide recommendations for a board assessment at least once every three (3) years.
 This information should be disclosed in the Annual Report The Board of Directors agreed with the Corporate Governance Committee that the current assessment TISCO perform is appropriate.
 However, there might be an external advisor in the future.
-2. The Board should establish a policy that the tenure of an independent director should not exceed a cumulative term of nine (9) years from the first day of service.
-Upon completing nine years, an independent director may continue to serve on the board, subject to the board's rigorous review of his/her continued independence The Nomination and Compensation Committee as delegated by The Board of Directors has set up a Policy on Assessing the Independence of Directors whose tenure has exceeded nine years.
-The Board will announce a policy limiting the tenure of an independent director to not exceed a cumulative term of nine (9) years after May 1, 2022, in accordance with the Corporate Governance of Financial Institutions announcement from the Bank of Thailand
+The Board should establish a policy that the tenure of an independent director should not exceed a cumulative term of nine (9) years from the first day of service.
+Upon completing nine years, an independent director may continue to serve on the board, subject to the board's rigorous review of his/her continued independence delegated by The Board of Directors has set up a Policy on Assessing the Independence of Directors whose tenure has exceeded nine years.
+The Board will announce a policy limiting the tenure of ar